AgentCyrusJr/LeetCode/README.md

 5th update to current version on 2016/10/23, 155 AC, 35 for this week.
 It is hard to reach 40 per week.

+6th update to current version on 2016/11/14, 187 AC.
+You can't tell the feelings.

 code written in Java

 IDE: eclipse